GVengelen/grafana-synthetics/course/Session2.md

 ## Hands-on: Building a Complete User Journey

 In this exercise, we'll build a comprehensive user journey that:
-1. Creates a new user account
+1. Creates a new user account through registration
 2. Logs in with the created credentials
-3. Performs a series of API actions
+3. Creates a new resource
-4. Verifies the results
+4. Updates the resource
-5. Cleans up and logs out
+5. Verifies the results at each step

 You can run the test at each step using: